jamalh110/farmville/README.md

 - Each object has an `updateFarm` and `erase` method. `updateFarm` updates (and if needed, inserts) its value in the shared farm state object, and `erase` removes the object from the shared farm state object.
 When these are called, it will be reflected on screen upon the following `redisplay()` call.

 ## How to run:
-- Python dependencies: PyYAML, Pillow, shortuuid
+- Python dependencies: PyYAML, Pillow, shortuuid.
+  - `pip install PyYAML Pillow shortuuid`
 - `./compile.sh` to compile
 - `./run.sh` to run
 - After your first build, you can use `./compile.sh skip-cugl` to speed up compilation